holidays/holidays/README.md

     d.holiday?(:fr) # France
     => false

-To include new class methods:

-    require 'holidays/core_extensions/date'
-    Date.extend Holidays::CoreExtensions::Date::Extend

-Now you can calculate the day of the month:
+Or you can calculate the day of the month:

     Date.calculate_mday(2015, 4, :first, 2)
     => 7